wakeuplabs-io/superchain-accounts/packages/bundler/README.md

     - `PORT`: The port the bandler will be listening too (By default the Load Balancer will be listening to port 80 and redirect the request to the provided port) (default: `4337`)

 3. Run `pnpm deploy:staging` to deploy the stack.

-## Glossary

-### Bundler

-In the Ethereum Account Abstraction (ERC-4337) standard, the bundler plays a critical role in the transaction lifecycle:

-Key Responsibilities:

-- Collects UserOperations from users' wallets
-- Bundles multiple UserOperations into a single transaction
-- Pays network gas fees on behalf of users
-- Submits bundled transactions to the EntryPoint contract
-- Ensures economic viability by verifying each UserOperation's validity and potential profitability

-Technical Process:

-1. Receives individual UserOperations from different accounts
-2. Validates each operation's signature and paymaster details
-3. Aggregates operations into a single batch transaction
-4. Pays Ethereum gas fees, then gets reimbursed through the operations' built-in fee mechanism
-5. Sends the bundled transaction to the EntryPoint smart contract for processing

-The bundler essentially acts as a transaction aggregator and economic coordinator, enabling gas abstraction and improving user experience in blockchain interactions by handling complex transaction logistics behind the scenes.

-### Executor

-In the Ethereum Account Abstraction (ERC-4337) context, executors are specialized nodes responsible for:

-1. Processing bundled UserOperations
-2. Calling the EntryPoint contract's `handleOps()` method
-3. Executing the actual blockchain transactions
-4. Verifying and validating each operation's execution conditions
-5. Handling complex transaction logic defined in user wallets

-Executors work closely with bundlers, taking the aggregated UserOperations and performing the actual on-chain execution, ensuring that each operation meets its predefined requirements and is processed correctly within the blockchain's execution environment.